Calestial2/Txtmax/README.md

 - **advance**: type an file name with it's extension, it will show it's content and allows to jump into an specific line in it and Search and Replace
 - **debug**: Get Debug And Warns for C Files, first will ask for debugging code or running code, if choose debugging code it will ask for project name and then filename including it's extension and then you can see debug, of choose warning it will ask for project name and then filename including it's extension and then it will run it
 - **latex**: Edit Latex Files
+- **make**: Build and Test a project with make, first will ask for project name and filename including it's extension and Txtmax will generate an code and run it
 - **tarball**: Convert your files to Tarball
 - **terminal**: A Built-in Terminal to type commands directly on the editor
 - **exit:** Exit the Txtmax editor.